 - Vancomycin is used for methicillin-resistant staphylococcus aureus (MRSA) infection

-- Metronidazole or clindamycin is given to treat anaerobic bacteria if the baby has foul-smelling umbilical discharge.
+- Metronidazole or clindamycin is given to treat anaerobic bacteriaiXA type of bacteria that does not require oxygen to grow and may die upon exposure. if the baby has foul-smelling umbilical discharge.

 The duration and dose of antibiotic therapy may depend on clinical response and complications.
 Uncomplicated omphalitis is usually treated with parenteral (IV) antibiotics for ten days and switched to oral therapy.
 Doctors may switch parenteral therapy to oral therapy based on culture results and improvement.